kaycix/minimal-mistakes/docs/_pages/about.md

 Mad River Science is a cosmetic manufacturer exclusively devoted to the production of water-based nail polish.
-We have been doing this for nearly 20 years, gradually improving and refining our formulas into what we know through extensive feedback from world-wide sales to be the best waterbased nail polish on the planet with performance at least equal to the best lacquer polishes available.
+We have been doing this for nearly 20 years, gradually improving and refining our formulas into what we know through extensive feedback from world-wide sales to be the best water-based nail polish on the planet with performance at least equal to the best lacquer polishes available.
 We have recently partnered with Interpolymer, a subsidiary of Zschimmer and Schwartz Cosmetics, manufacturer of the resin we use in our polish, to offer our nailpolish for private/white label sales to the cosmetic